Deposed Crown Princess Kim

-Crown Princess Hwi of the Andong Gim clan (1410 – ?), also known as Deposed Consort Gim, was the first wife of the future King Munjong of Joseon.
-She was demoted to commoner rank and thrown out of the palace after using witchcraft to gain her husband's affection.
+Deposed Crown Princess Kim, of the (old) Andong Kim clan, also known as Crown Princess Hwi, was the first wife of Crown Prince Hyang (King Munjong), later the fifth monarch of Joseon.
+She was demoted to commoner status and banished from the palace after using witchcraft to gain her husband's affection.

 Biography

+Early life and lineage

-She was born into the Andong Gim clan, as the youngest child and daughter of Gim Oh-mun, a high-ranking official in charge of military affairs, and Lady Jeong whilst her grandfather, Gim Gu-deok, was a magistrate at the Dongnyeongbu.
+Lady Kim was most likely born during the reign of King Taejong, but the exact date and year of birth are unknown.
+Her father was Kim O-mun, a high-ranking official in charge of military affairs, and her mother was a lady from the Hadong Jeong clan.

-King Sejong selected Lady Gim as consort for his heir apparent, the future King Munjong, in 1427.
-After journeying from her home, she camped outside Hanseong and the Crown Prince was sent to greet her and escort her to the Eastern Palace.

-In 1428, the Crown Princess requested to visit her natal home, to attend the burial rites for her grandfather.

-Witchcraft
+Her paternal aunt was Concubine Myeong, a consort of King Taejong, and through her great-great-great-grandfather, Min Jeok, she was a second cousin twice removed of Queen Wongyeong.

+Life in the palace

+Lady Kim was invested as crown princess in 1427, but Crown Prince Hyang showed little interest in her.

-Court records indicate that in the winter of 1428 to 1429, Crown Princess Hwi asked her maid, Ho-cho, how she could gain her husband's love.
-Ho-cho told her to cut her rivals' shoes into pieces and burn them to ash.
-She recommended that the consort test the method on two maids that she was already jealous of, Hyo-dong and Deok-kim, which she promptly did.
-The Crown Princess then requested further methods and Ho-cho instructed her to drain the fluids from a snake, then rub those essences onto a cloth.
-Ho-cho claimed that if she wore that cloth in the presence of the Crown Prince, he would love her.
-Meanwhile, another maid, whom the consort had brought to the palace from her natal home, Sun-deok, discovered the remains of the burnt shoes in her mistress' perfume pouch.
-Sun-deok questioned Ho-cho as to how the Princess had learnt such things, but hid the shoes.
+Court records indicate that in the winter of 1428, Lady Kim asked her maid, Ho-cho, how she could gain a man's love.
+Ho-cho told her to burn her rivals' shoes to ash, grind them into powder and have the man drink it.
+She recommended that Lady Kim test the method using two palace ladies of whom she was already jealous, Hyo-dong and Deok-geum, which she promptly did.
+When it didn't work out, Lady Kim requested further methods.
+Ho-cho instructed her to drain the fluids from a snake and rub those essences onto a cloth, claiming that if Lady Kim wore that cloth in the crown prince's presence, he would love her.
+Meanwhile, another maid named Sun-deok, whom Lady Kim had brought into the palace from her natal home, found remains of the burnt shoes in her perfume pouch and reported the matter to Lady Kim's mother.

-When the rumours of Crown Princess Hwi's activities reached King Sejong, he ordered that she be confined to her quarters, and her staff, including Sun-deok, were questioned.
-Ho-cho was sent to the Uigeumbu and Sun-deok told officials where to find the shoe remains.
-In shock, the King lamented his choice of such a daughter-in-law, ordered that her seal be retracted, her name removed from the ancestral temple and that she be demoted to commoner.
-The former consort was expelled from the palace so that she would not disgrace the royal family.
+When King Sejong and Queen Soheon belatedly discovered Lady Kim's actions and interrogated her, she readily confessed.
+After Sun-deok presented the shoe remains and all testimonies were clear, Ho-cho was executed by beheading and Lady Kim was demoted to commoner status, while her father's official titles were revoked and her brother was removed from his position.

+There are no surviving records about Lady Kim's life after her banishment from the palace; as such, it remains unknown when she died and where her tomb is located.